 "Multi-modal transportation hubs" involving passenger rail in Virginia do not include direct access to airports.
 Passenger train stations are located in downtowns, or along corridors of development over 150 years old.
 Virginia's airports were built on the periphery of urban areas, before development pressures increased the cost of land.

 As a result, today's Amtrak customers must unload their luggage at the passenger train station, then catch a taxi to get to an airport.
-Northern Virginia is an exception.
+Northern Virginia offers a rail connection to its two commercial passenger airports, but their is no Amtrak station to either one.
 Passenger train passengers have the option at Alexandria to access Reagan or Dulles airports by a "mode shift" to Metrorail.
 Norfolk could mimic that in the future, if the Tide light rail system is expanded to Norfolk International Airport.

 most airports were constructed where land costs were low, far from urban corridors and downtowns - and far from today's Amtrak stations (purple squares)

 Source: US Geological Survey, National Atlas

 In 2019, Governor Northam announced a $3.7 billion plan for a major expansion of passenger rail capacity.
 CSX agreed to sell, for $525 million, the right-of-way required to build a third track (next to the existing two tracks) extending from L'Enfant Plaza in the District of Columbia to downtown Richmond, plus permanent passenger train rights south to Petersburg, plus 75 miles of abandoned railroad right-of-way between Petersburg and Ridgeway, North Carolina.